by Johnathan Arnold

 Yes!
 As we explore God’s meaning in a passage, it changes us deeply and in turn we can confront others with the same life changing message.
 This level of engagement with the Word of God has an unparalleled effect on the body of Christ.
-While it is easier and more imaginative to find three words that start with an “S” or a “P” and illustrate a spiritual truth, many topical sermons are often ankle-deep.
-The hard work of exposition it is worth the fruit that it produces.
+The hard work of exposition is worth the fruit it produces.
 The long-term, practical difference is between meeting or neglecting the needs of the people in the pew.

 Expository preaching is uncommonly gripping.
-People are stirred when a mystery of the Word is unveiled before their eyes, a misunderstood passage is interpreted properly, or an obscure text is shown to be supremely relevant to their lives (2 Tim.
-3:16).
+People are stirred when a mystery of the Word is unveiled before their eyes, a misunderstood passage is interpreted properly, or an obscure text is shown to be supremely relevant ("profitable," 2 Timothy 3:16) to their lives.
 As this mystery-revealing, text-explaining, life-relevant message is enflamed by the Spirit’s unction, dead men are made to live and saints are pressed to new depths.

 The expositor understands that his most creative, fascinating, audience-gripping ideas cannot rival the power of the God-breathed Word simply explained and applied.